 There is also a Ferris wheel, Skyview Atlanta, in the park.
 Although the tickets are on the expensive side, it does allow for great views of the Atlanta Skyline.

-Visiting Centennial Park is also a great opportunity to hit a lot of popular Atlanta tourist spots downtown, with the Georgia Aquarium, World of Coke, College Football Hall of Fame and CNN Center all within walking distance.
+Visiting Centennial Park is also a great opportunity to hit a lot of popular Atlanta tourist spots downtown, with the Georgia Aquarium, World of Coca-Cola and the College Football Hall of Fame all within walking distance.

 Top tip: Consider purchasing a CityPASS because you will save a tonne of money on these and other Atlanta attractions.